muhammed9865/ArrMan/README.md

 # ArrMan - Assembly course project - 3rd year of CS

-This project aims to manipulate positive integer array using Assembly language.
+This project aims to manipulate positive integer array using Assembly language.<br>
 The name is inspired from the purpose (Arr -> arr, Man -> Manipulation)
 (<•>_<•>)